 - Kit – if you’re planning on riding the cobbles you may want to adapt your kit – see below.

 - Gearing – while the hills are short, they are often very steep.
 If you’re concerned, consider your gearing before you go (no need to feel embarrassed – even the pros are on 11-28t or 11-32t cassettes for the Tour of Flanders these days!)

-- Be self-sufficient - once you’re out of Oudenaarde (assuming you’re staying here), you’re quickly into very rural countryside.
-While cycling is hugely popular so in a real emergency, a local may be able to help you out - you can’t rely on there being shops to sell you food or bike parts when you’re out on the road.
+- Be self-sufficient – once you’re out of Oudenaarde (assuming you’re staying here), you’re quickly into very rural countryside.
+While cycling is hugely popular so in a real emergency, a local may be able to help you out – you can’t rely on there being shops to sell you food or bike parts when you’re out on the road.
 Your best bet is to be self-reliant.
-Check your bike is in good order before your trip and take a look at our packing list to help make sure you take what you need for your trip.
+Check your bike is in good order before your trip and take a look at our packing list, tips on how to prepare for long rides and nutrition strategies to help make sure you’re ready for your trip.